RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 # Purpose

 Reducing variability is a common goal in many control applications.
 In this repo, we analyze the properties of near-optimal controllers for a discrete time process where a finite number of molecules randomly decay between timesteps with probability $p$.
-The controller only sees the number of molecules at the current timestep $N_k$ (or potentially a number of pevious timesteps $N_{k -1}, N_{k - 2}...$) and must decide upon the optimal amount of number of molecules to be produced in the next step to ensure that the observed number of molecules at the next timestep is as close to a target $B$ as possible, with the goal being the minimize the error, given by the squared differenece between the number of molecules and the target.
+The controller only sees the number of molecules at the current timestep $N_k$ (or potentially a number of pevious timesteps $N_{k -1}, N_{k - 2}...$) and must decide upon the optimal amount of number of molecules to be produced in the next step to ensure that the observed number of molecules at the next timestep is as close to a target $B$ as possible, with the goal being the minimize the error, given by the squared difference between the number of molecules and the target.

 This problem can be analytically solved in the case where the controller observes exactly the current number of molecules before making it's decision for the next timestep, where the optimal number of molecules to send in at timestep k, $A_k$ is given by the closest integer to